Bhumistha/COGNIZANT-MANDATORY-HANDS-ON-PRACTISE-/README.md

 ---

+## Oracle SQL & PL/SQL Programs

+The Oracle SQL and PL/SQL implementations are documented in **WEEK3 COGNIZANT.docx**.

+### Steps to Execute

+1. Open Oracle SQL*Plus.
+2. Execute the `CREATE TABLE` statements.
+3. Insert the sample data.
+4. Run the PL/SQL blocks or stored procedures.
+5. Verify the results using the provided `SELECT` statements.
+---

 ## Repository Purpose

-This repository was developed as part of Java laboratory exercises to demonstrate the implementation of commonly used **Design Patterns** and **Algorithms**.
-Each project focuses on solving a practical software engineering problem while emphasizing clean coding practices, object-oriented design, algorithm analysis, and maintainable software development.
+This repository was developed as part of the **Cognizant Mandatory Hands-on Assessment** to demonstrate practical implementations of Java Design Patterns, Algorithms, Oracle SQL, and Oracle PL/SQL concepts.
+The projects focus on solving real-world software engineering and banking scenarios while emphasizing clean coding practices, algorithm analysis, object-oriented programming, and database programming.

 ---